-Rating Adjustment to rating No. of studies/starting rating 3/ RCT 4 Limitation in study design ^a Not serious ^{,b} 0 Factors Inconsistency Not serious 0 decreasing confidence Indirectness Serious ^c -1 ut connuence Imprecision Not serious ^d 0 sme Publication bias Not serious 0 ses Factors increasing confidence Large effect Not applicable 0 / As Dose-response Not applicable 0 Quality Assessment Antagonistic bias and confounding Not applicable 0 Ŭ Final numerical rating of quality of evidence 3 sõ Statement on quality of evidence Evidence supports a moderate level of confidence that the true effect lies close to the estimate of the effect on the health outcome (level 3).
-Summary of Findings Conclusion We are moderately confident that 2 doses of Sinovac-CoronaVac vaccine are efficacious in preventing PCR-confirmed COVID-19 in individuals with comorbidities or health states that increase risk for severe COVID-19 as included in the clinical trial.
+Rating Adjustment to rating No. of studies/starting rating 3/ RCT (1, 3, 4)a 4 Limitation in study design ^b Not serious ^{,c} 0 Factors Inconsistency Not serious 0 decreasing confidence Indirectness Serious ^d -1 ţ connuence Imprecision Not serious ^e 0 sme Publication bias Not serious 0 ses Large effect Not applicable 0 / As Factors increasing confidence Dose-response Not applicable 0 Quality Assessment Antagonistic bias and confounding Not applicable 0 Ŭ Final numerical rating of quality of evidence ty of evidence 3 Statement on quality of evidence ice Evidence supports a moderate level of confidence that the true effect lies close to the estimate of the effect on the health outcome (level 3).
+Summary of Findings We are moderately confident that 2 doses of Sinovac- CoronaVac vaccine are efficacious in preventing PCR- confirmed COVID-19 in individuals with comorbidities or health states that increase risk for severe COVID-19 as included in the clinical trial up to approx. 2 months following immunization in the context of wild-type and pre-Omicron variants of concern.
 No data were obtained on vaccination of pregnant or breastfeeding women, or persons who were immunocompromised.